datagrok-ai/public/help/develop/ui.md

 This article describes the routines for building a user interface in Datagrok.

 ### Live examples
 The following code examples are available from the code editor within Datagrok.
-[See API Examples in action](https://public.datagrok.ai/js/samples/ui)
+[See API Examples](https://public.datagrok.ai/js/samples/ui)

 ### Design toolkit
 Figma Datagrok UIKit avaliable on [Figma Community](https://www.figma.com/@datagrok)